Intervene Upstream is the online public health publication for graduate students.

 The editorial board, consisting entirely of graduate students, will accept submissions related to public health topics (i.e. harm reduction, social determinants, health disparity, international health), graduate studies (i.e.reflections on studies, student advocacy, pedagogy), and professional development (i.e. career planning, advice from professionals).
 We call for submissions and publish major releases three times per year (January, April, and August); we also publish timely pieces between the major releases on a rolling basis.

-As learners of public health, we open our mind and hearts to see our communities through a curious and empathetic lens.
+As learners of public health, we open our minds and hearts to see our communities through a curious and empathetic lens.
 Graduate training in public health, social work, psychology, sociology, etc. provide us an opportunity to gain mastery and confidence as public health practitioners.

 Through our training process, we may seek community and collaboration with other graduate students interested in public health.
 With this publication, we seek to create a community of graduate students who share their personal experience and love for public health by publishing in Intervene Upstream.